Azure/ResourceModules/docs/wiki/Solution creation.md

 // NSG parameters
 @description('Optional.
-The name of the vnet to deploy') param networkSecurityGroupName string = 'BicepRegistryDemoNsg'
+The name of the vnet to deploy') param networkSecurityGroupName string = 'LocalFilesDemoNsg'

 // VNET parameters
 @description('Optional.
-The name of the vnet to deploy') param vnetName string = 'BicepRegistryDemoVnet'
+The name of the vnet to deploy') param vnetName string = 'LocalFilesDemoVnet'

 @description('Optional.
 An Array of 1 or more IP Address Prefixes for the Virtual Network.') param vNetAddressPrefixes array = [